aymerick/aymerick.github.io/_posts/2013-09-20-nfs_client_on_raspberrypi.md

 Mount folders on NAS
 ====================

-My goal is to share folders that are on my [NAS](http://www.synology.com/) which hostname is `chezak.local`.
+My goal is to share folders that are on my [NAS](http://www.synology.com/) which hostname is `chezak.local` and IP is `192.168.0.13`.
 So first:

 - create a `pi` user/group on the NAS with the sames uids as on the pi: `1000/1000`
 - setup NFS permissions on shared directories on the NAS via the web interface